michael105/sbase/README.md

 This is my fork of github.com/nee-san/sbase

-Working at a port to minilib,
+Working on a port to minilib,
 in order to get tiny and statical linked binaries.